arkon/ng-inline-svg/README.md

 class AppModule {}
 ```

-If you want to configure the base URL, you can use the `forRoot` function:
+The base URL will be automatically fetched based on your `<base>` tag.
+If you want to configure the base URL manually, you can use the `forRoot` function:

 ```typescript
 InlineSVGModule.forRoot({ baseUrl: 'https://mysite.com/myapp/' })